creditkarma/thrift-server/packages/thrift-client/README.md

 `outgoing` middleware acts on the outgoing request.
 The middleware handler function operates on the request `context`.
 The context is of type `CoreOptions` when using request and type `AxiosRequestConfig` when using axios.
 Changes to the context are applied before any context passed to a client method.
 Therefore the context passed to a client method will have priority over the middleware handler.

-Here, the `X-Fake-Token` will be added to every outgoing client method call.
+Here, the `X-Fake-Token` will be added to every outgoing client method call:

 ```typescript
 // Create thrift client